ManoManoTech/loggia/docs/config.md

 env --> calls
 ```

- 1. The static base configuration (XXX: coderef).
+ 1. The [static base configuration][loggia.constants.BASE_DICTCONFIG].
 NB: We go with only one handler to stdout in true cloud-native fashion.
  2. Presets are loaded according to preferences (see [Presets](/presets))
- 3. Options passed to the `LoggerConfiguration` constructor override the above (if any)
+ 3. Options passed to the [`LoggerConfiguration`][loggia.conf.LoggerConfiguration] constructor override the above (if any)
  4. Environment variables override the above (if any)
- 5. Methods called on a `LoggerConfiguration` instance in Python have the last word.
+ 5. Methods called on a [`LoggerConfiguration`][loggia.conf.LoggerConfiguration] instance in Python have the last word.